erlang/otp/system/doc/reference_manual/data_types.md

 Line \"2\""
 ```

-The opening and the closing line has got the delimiters; the `"""` characters.
+The opening and the closing line has got the delimiters: the `"""` characters.
 The lines between them are the content lines.
 The newline on the opening line is
 not regarded as string content, nor is the newline on the last content line.